jsmolka/egg-player/readme.md

   </tr>
 </table>

-The default settings for those settings are your keyboards media keys.
-If you do not have those or want to change the shortcuts, you can do that in the config file.
-There is a group called ```Shortcut``` wher you can insert a combination of shift, ctrl, alt and a key on the keyboard.
+Those default values can be changed by simply altering their value in the config file which gets parsed at every startup.
+There is a group called ```Shortcut``` where the user can insert a combination of shift, ctrl, alt and a key on the keyboard.
 All possible keys can be found in the [shortcut.cpp](https://github.com/jsmolka/egg-player/blob/master/src/utils/shortcut.cpp) file.
 One example for a shortcut combination would be ```Alt+Shift+P```.
-If you want to change it back into the media keys, you can simply use ```Media```.
+Media keys are also supported.
+If you want to use those you simply need to set the value to ```Media``` and the player automatically chooses the correct media key for you.

 ### Error logs
 If logging is enabled in the config, the player automatically logs all warnings and errors.
 Those are stored under ```User/Documents/egg-player```.
-If anything in the player does not work the log is a really good way to start.
-It tells you in which class the error occurred and what the error actually was.
+If anything in the player does not work the log is a really good place to start.
+It tells you in which class the error or warning occurred and gives you a rather detailed description.

 ## Roadmap
 - [x] documentation